-Each of these discrete modes can be matched with spherical harmonics (cf Appendix C) of fixed angular order, as illustrated in Fig. 9.1.The amplitude of the spectral peaks constrains the earthquake source excitation.
+Each of these discrete modes can be matched with spherical harmonics (cf Appendix C) of fixed angular order, as illustrated in Fig. 9.1.
+The amplitude of the spectral peaks constrains the earthquake source excitation.
 These data are especially important for very large earthquakes, which have linear dimensions comparable to the mode wavelength.
-Also, the peaks move around a bit (in frequency) from earthquake to earthcourtesy of Prof T.H.
-Jordan quake and station to station.
+Also, the peaks move around a bit (in frequency) from earthquake to earthquake and station to station.
 This variation arises because the mode degeneracy is split by 3D Earth structure, and it can be precisely interpreted and inverted.
 These "apparent eigenfrequency" data are used in most global 3D earth models.